 If you invested with a DFM, particularly through a SIPP pension, you may have been mis-sold and it may be possible to make a claim!Get started now

-If you dealt with Reyker Securities for any reason, we hope you’ll get in touch with the team at Get Claims Advice Ltd. We’re specialists in pension and investment mis-selling claims, and can help you discover if you may have been mis-sold by Reyker, a SIPP provider or a financial adviser.
+If you dealt with Reyker Securities for any reason, we hope you’ll get in touch with the team at Spencer Churchill Claims Advice.
+We’re specialists in pension and investment mis-selling claims, and can help you discover if you may have been mis-sold by Reyker, a SIPP provider or a financial adviser.

 A Discretionary Fund Manager builds portfolios of investments to satisfy a variety of investment strategies.
 Investors may then place their money with a DFM with a view to growing their money.
 However, all investments carry risk, and some are high-risk.